 The impact of storytelling throughout history has always indicated to us the importance of narrating our own stories.
-As we capture moments from the African continent during the Coronavirus pandemic and beyond; acknowledging that stories told during these times are manifestations of truth, mine and yours, we are reminded that the power these stories have is not only important in the present but they are as important for future generations.
+As we capture moments from the African continent; acknowledging that stories told during these times are manifestations of truth, mine and yours, we are reminded that the power these stories have is not only important in the present but they are as important for future generations.

 WSWWH is a project that aims to uplift stories of the African continent.
 Often stories of ordinary people are overlooked in storytelling, in history, and at WSWWH we do not only bring these stories to the surface, we honor the voices within these stories.

-Recognized by the Mail & Guardian as one of 2020’s Top 200 Young South Africans, Mpho Seipubi is a writer, an editor and a program coordinator in the development sector.
+Recognized by the Mail & Guardian as one of 2020’s Top 200 Young South Africans, Mpho Seipubi is a writer, an editor and a programs lead in the development cooperation sector.

 Mpho regards Whose Stories Will We Hear as a moment in time for the African narrative, a platform for Africans to tell their own stories and be in the forefront of how history views Africa and its people.

 While the COVID-19 pandemic has been devastating to millions, especially those who are most marginalized, Kathi Seiden-Thomas believes that this moment in history is an opportunity for our global community to dismantle systems of oppression and rebuild a more just society that respects the planet, relies on indigenous wisdom and centers the solutions and leadership with those who are most impacted.